Raggedy Ann & Andy: A Musical Adventure: Casting and recording

 Raposo and Williams chose the opposite tradition of voice acting backed by Horner.
-Howard Feuer suggested celebrities to voice the characters, such as Tammy Grimes as Raggedy Ann and Jack Gilford as the Camel, but Horner decided that the characters would be voiced by unsuccessful actors instead.
+Howard Feuer suggested celebrities to voice the characters, such as Tammy Grimes as Raggedy Ann and Jack Gilford as the Camel, but Horner decided that the characters would be voiced by not-widely known actors instead.
 The film had five auditions from Raposo for the voice cast.
-The first audition was held on May 1, 1975, in Media Sound, Inc. During the day, Williams rushed to the studio, worrying about the voices of the characters at the time.
+The first audition was held on May 1, 1975, in Mediasound Studios.
+During the day, Williams rushed to the studio, worrying about the voices of the characters at the time.
 For several characters such as Captain Contagious and Suzy Pincushion, choosing the voices for them was a "crucial problem".
 Over a hundred actors auditioned for sixteen parts.
 For the live-action sequences, Williams thought that casting Marcella was a "thorny problem", as he needed a girl who could impose a 12-hour schedule.
 He selected his daughter, Claire Williams, for the role of Marcella.
 Williams' account dated on January 2, 1976, implied the pressure for Marcella's voice to be dubbed.
 Claire Williams' original voice was later dubbed for the film.

-The voices for the cast were recorded on May 29 and 30, 1975, with four additional days in July at Media Sound, Inc. According to Didi Conn, all of the cast were in the recording studio on the first day of recording, with the exception of Joe Silver, who was working on the television series Fay at the time.
+The voices for the cast were recorded on May 29 and 30, 1975, with four additional days in July at Mediasound, Inc. According to Didi Conn, all of the cast were in the recording studio on the first day of recording, with the exception of Joe Silver, who was working on the television series Fay at the time.
 Joe Raposo was a temporary substitute until it was replaced by Silver's recording sessions when he voiced him for a day.
 Some lines took over 24 takes for a line of dialogue, though the sessions were relaxed.
 The script would be revised when a voice cast does not feel comfortable on the lines.
 The final recording session involved Didi Conn and Mark Baker singing "Candy Hearts" together.
-The session only took a take to be finished.
+The session only took a single take for the song to be finished.